SUMMARY

 - Combined Joint Task Force Headquarters

-Organised to allow the adequate Force Integration and Battle Staff Training, prior to the main phase of the Command Post and Field Exercise, Bison Counter 21 will extend its duration for 5 weeks, thus assembling unique conditions for the sharing of information, lessons learned and best practice among multinational teams, bridging gaps and establishing the close human ties needed to foster meaningful cooperation among Member States – an interconnected federation of EU experts in the field of C-IED.
+Organised to allow the adequate Force Integration and Battle Staff Training, prior to the main phase of the Command Post and Field Exercise, Bison Counter 21 extended its duration for 5 weeks, thus assembling unique conditions for the sharing of information, lessons learned and best practice among multinational teams, bridging gaps and establishing the close human ties needed to foster meaningful cooperation among Member States – an interconnected federation of EU experts in the field of C-IED.

 More exercises to come